Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 7. same as #4 but will ignore the top of leg texture

 Next you **must** choose what ***Length*** of extension you want.
-This is done by putting a pixel of your choice in Choice Box #3, The color of pixel you choose must be one from the Color Guide.
+This is done by putting a pixel of your choice in Choice Box #3, The color of the pixel you choose must be one from the Color Guide.
 The number for that color in the Color Guide will be the extension length from 1 to 8 pixels.